 For non-inherited IRAs, a QCD is reported on taxes as a normal distribution on IRS Form 1099-R. However, a QCD is reported as a death distribution for Inherited IRAs or Inherited Roth IRAs.
 It is important to communicate to your accountant that you have made a QCD, and to provide the information about how much you donated from your IRA.

-It is important to note that state tax rules vary depending on your location.
-It is best to consult with a tax professional and let them guide you on the best way to go about your QCD contributions.
+It is important to note that state tax rules vary.
+It is best to consult with a tax professional and let them guide you on the best way to go about your QCD contributions, in addition to consulting with a financial planner.

 If you are interested and qualify for QCDs in the South Carolina area, be sure to contact a Certified Financial Planner TM practitioner at Morris Financial Concepts.
 Our professionals are ready to help guide you in making strategic financial decisions.